Del Pezzo Zoo: Tables

 \section{Tables}

 Table~\ref{table:1} and Table~\ref{table:2} contain one-parameter infinite series and sporadic cases respectively of~values of $(a_0,a_1,a_2,a_3,d,I)$ in Theorem~\ref{theorem:technical}.
+We always assume that $a_0\le\ldots\le a_3$.
 The~last columns represent the~cases in~\cite{YauYu03} from which the~sixtuples $(a_0,a_1,a_2,a_3,d,I)$ originate\footnote{Note that sometimes a~sixtuple $(a_0,a_1,a_2,a_3,d,I)$ originates from several cases in~\cite{YauYu03}.}.
 The parameter $n$ is any positive integer.